-In addition to the support and endorsement of your high school counselor and principal
+- The support and endorsement of his or her high school counselor and principal

 The RHP Application is available in PDF format here.
 You should print the RHP Application and submit a paper copy directly to the Resident Honors Program.
 Mailing information is available within the application PDF.

-You must also apply to USC through the Common Application, which is available online.
+You must also submit the Common Application with the USC Supplement, which is available online.
 More details regarding the Common Application and the USC Supplement are available at the USC Undergraduate Admission website.
-Please note that some programs or majors have additional application instructions within the USC Supplement.
+Please note that some programs or majors have additional application requirements within the USC Supplement.
 If your desired major has additional application requirements, be sure to submit the necessary materials to the appropriate offices.
 Be aware they may have varying deadlines.

 Applicants to USC, includng RHP applicants, will be required to submit an $80 application fee as part of the Common Application.

-If the application fee will cause financial hardship, you may request a fee waiver from the Payments page of the Common Application website.
+If the application fee will cause financial hardship, you may request a fee waiver within the Common Application.

 As a Resident Honors student, you will become a freshman at USC and will pay regular undergraduate tuition and fees.
-The estimated total cost of attendance for the 2013-2014 academic year was $62,245.
-This includes the application fee, tuition, mandatory fees, room and board, as well as the cost of books, supplies, transportation, and personal expenses.
+The estimated cost of attendance for the 2014-2015 academic year was $64,761.
+This includes the application fee, tuition, mandatory fees, room and board, as well as the estimated cost of books, supplies, transportation, and personal expenses.
 RHP students are eligible for merit scholarships and need-based financial aid to help meet these costs.

-All RHP students are awarded the Deans Scholarship, a substantial merit scholarship equal to one-quarter of tuition.
-Last year's scholarship was worth approximately $11,400.
-The Deans Scholarship is renewable for all four years at USC, as long as you maintain an acceptable GPA and carry a full course load.
-In addition, you will be eligible to compete for other merit scholarships in the general freshman pool.
+All RHP students are awarded the Deans Scholarship, a prestigious merit scholarship equal to one-quarter of tuition.
+In 2014-2015, this scholarship was worth approximately $12,086.
+The Deans Scholarship is renewable for all four years at USC, provided you maintain an acceptable GPA and carry a full course load.
+In addition, RHP students can compete for other USC merit scholarships in the general freshman pool.
 You will be automatically considered for some of these scholarships, while others have separate application processes.
 Learn more about the merit scholarships USC offers here.

 As USC undergraduates, RHP students are eligible for need-based financial aid.
 For full details on how to apply for need-based financial aid, including instructions and deadlines, please visit the USC Financial Aid website.

 Financial aid may include scholarships and grants, loans, and/or Federal Work-Study.
 Students must meet all requirements and deadlines.
-Keep in mind that this often means you will need to submit financial aid materials before you know whether you have been admitted to the University.
+Note that this often means you will need to submit financial aid materials before you know whether you have been admitted to the University.

 If you have any questions about the financial aid application process or your financial aid award, please contact the USC Financial Aid office directly.